Black Ark Studios: Innovative musical techniques

 From a technological standpoint, the Black Ark was at the low end in comparison to the international music recording standards of its day.
 The studio's legendary reputation stems from the innovative production techniques employed by Perry to create sounds that baffled his contemporaries, and which have continued to be a source of amazement to later generations of music producers.

+The studio's circuitry was designed by King Tubby, and its equipment included a four-track Soundcraft mixing console, a TEAC tape recorder, an Echoplex delay unit and a Roland Space Echo.
+Unlike Tubby, who generally mixed recordings supplied by other producers, Perry primarily worked with his own productions and often recorded material with multiple versions already in mind.

 An example of Perry's inventive style was his ability to overdub layers of sound effects and instrumentation on each recording track of a basic 4-track machine, with such precise timing and in such a way that the resulting sound would destroy the competition from Jamaica's other top producers using the latest 16-track mixing consoles.
 Perry once buried microphones at the base of a palm tree and thumped it rhythmically to produce a mystifying bass drum effect and his drum booth at the Black Ark was for a time surrounded with chicken wire to further his distinctive sound.
 Many of his songs are layered with a variety of subtle effects created from broken glass, ghastly sighs and screeches, crying babies, falling rain and cow noises.
 While it was thought that Perry recorded the "mooing" noises from actual cows, it was actually the baritone voice of Watty Burnett through a tin-foil-laced cardboard tube that produced the cow-like noises.
 These and other notable recording techniques helped define the Black Ark sound, as well as Lee Perry's creative legacy.